-How is your child’s behavior now that school is back?
+How is your child’s behavior now that school is back.. well, sort of back?

 Are things moving along smoothly?

 Is your child, tween or teen excited to be back in school, yet not spending time downtime with friends?

 Does your child or teen prefer his phone to in-person friends, misses the coach’s clear annoyance, or abruptly stops a conversation and walks away?

 How to Balance Your Child’s Behavior and Your Role